sveinpg/build-your-own-react/README.md

 }
 ```

-To create a class component you simply extend [React.Component](https://reactjs.org/docs/react-component.html) and implement the `render`-method to specifiy what to render.
+To create a class component you simply extend [React.Component](https://reactjs.org/docs/react-component.html) and implement the `render`-method to specify what to render.

 :trophy: Create a class in `react.js` and export it with the name `Component`.